Hempy49/CV/README.md

 - **Swimming** I try to swim at least once a week.
 I love heading to a local lido in the summer.

-- **Diving, snorkelling** I'm an animal lover and have had a lifelong fascination with sea-life (for some unknown reason!).
+- **Diving, snorkelling** I'm an animal lover and have had a lifelong fascination with sea-life (for some unknown reason!)

 - **Travelling** Living abroad for two years definitely gave me the travel bug and I'm always looking for excuses to jump on a plane to explore a new corner of the world.